 APD Therapy / Intervention Services

-APD is treatable.
-Scientists have proven that neural pathways and synapses in the brain change as a result of behavior, sensory input, and training.
+Neural pathways and synapses in the brain change as a result of behavior, sensory input, and training.
 This neural reorganization is referred to as neuroplasticity.
-Auditory therapy takes advantage of the fact that neural responses to sound can be changed intentionally through intensive listening exercises.
-With the correct type of intervention, people with APD can improve their skills, and some types of APD can be completely remediated.
+Auditory therapy takes advantage of the fact that neural responses to sound can be altered intentionally through intensive listening exercises.
+With the correct type of intervention, people with APD can greatly improve their skills, and some types of APD can be completely remediated.
+This is not just a theory but a reality that we witness every day at Auditory Processing Center.

 APD Therapy / Intervention Services - Cooper strong listening skills